helmersson/prototyping-group4/RenatoRibeiro/noise_and_comb_filter_Test/README.md

 The code was done by Renato Ribeiro.

 This prototype uses the "Noise", "Filter","CombFilter", and "Distortion" examples from the Tone.js library(https://tonejs.github.io/).

+Thanks to Peter Tolstrup Aagesen for the help.